Many years ago, I wrote a post about 5 choices when you’re short on time.

 However, in my experience, dropping a task that I don’t have the time or energy for can be SO freeing — and exactly what I need to simplify.

-It might be something as small as deciding not to vacuum or clean the bathrooms, or pull weeds on a particular day because it’s not really necessary and I know there are plenty of other more important things I could be doing with my time.
+It might be something as small as deciding not to vacuum, clean the bathrooms, or pull weeds on a particular day because it’s not 100% necessary and I know there are plenty of other more important things I could be doing with my time.

-Over the years, Dave and I have dropped several activities in order to make more time for things that are important to us at that point in our lives — work, family, home renovations, etc.
+Over the years, Dave and I have dropped several activities in order to make time for things that are more important to us at that point in our lives — work, family, home renovations, etc.

 I’m not implying that no one should make time for those specific activities, or that they’re not important; I’m just saying that right now, it doesn’t make sense for ME to spend MY time on those activities when there are so many other things that need more of my time and attention — things that are more important for ME.

 Obviously, there are some things we can’t just drop — like our jobs and our families — but if we really stop and think about it, there are most likely MANY things we do on a daily and weekly basis mainly because we feel pressured or guilted into doing them… or maybe it’s just me!

 I could go on and on.

-The point is that if we just stop and think about all the things we do each day, I’m guessing that there are at least a few things we can drop to open up a little more breathing room in our schedules.
+The point is that if we just stop and think about all the things we do each day, I’m guessing there are at least a few things we can drop to open up a little more breathing room in our schedules.